ihoudjedje/AutoReplyX/README.md

 - `MODEL_CONFIG`: Model parameters like temperature, max tokens, etc.
 - `KEYBOARD_SHORTCUT`: Keyboard shortcut configuration

-## Security Note

-Never commit your API key to version control.
-The `config.js` file is included in `.gitignore` by default.

 ## License

 MIT License - feel free to use and modify as needed.